namdev88/CKA-Preparation/README.md

 1. Administer a Cluster
 2. Configure Pods and Containers
-3. Managing Secrets
-4. Inject Data Into Applications
+3. Inject Data Into Applications
-5. Run Applications
+4. Run Applications
-6. Run Jobs
+5. Run Jobs
-7. Access Applications in a Cluster
+6. Access Applications in a Cluster